 Feb 16/11: Retired IAF Brig-Gen. Assaf Agmon of the Fisher Institute for Air and Space Strategic Studies, says Israel is likely to re-assess the importance of its air force, in the wake of Egypt’s unrest and uncertainty surrounding the future of their peace treaty with Egypt.
 He sees the reassessment as broader than just the air force, but that has been Israel’s traditional bulwark against conventional threats.
 Agmon is suggesting additional buys of F-35A medium stealth fighters, but delivery timing and program issues could also push the IAF to focus on quickly-delivered fleet upgrades instead.
 Flight International.

-April 20/06: David Axe of DefenseTech notes that the USAF is indeed preparing a modernization roadmap for its single-seat F-15C Eagle air superiority fighters, and that conversion to multi-role status is part of that roadmap.
+April 20/06: USAF F-15s.
+David Axe of DefenseTech notes that the USAF is preparing its own modernization roadmap for its single-seat F-15C Eagle air superiority fighters, and that conversion to multi-role status is part of that roadmap.
 Up to 200 F-15Cs may eventually be involved, and a new AN/APG-63v3 AESA radar is the 1st step.
+Defense Tech, “Eagles Forever”.

 Jan 25/06: The F-16C/D Barak and F-15A-I upgrade programs are announced, with few details.
 The IDF news release did not mention what the further-upgraded F-15s would be called.
 Perhaps “Baz Meshopar Me’oht” (Very Improved Eagle)?
 IDF | DefenseTalk copy.